mattsugihara/recipes/_posts/2022-09-23-paper-plane.md

 ## Directions

 1. Combine in a shaker
-2. Strain into a coup
+2. Strain into a coupe